Parimatch1/SV-Guides-Revamped/Advanced Training Guidelines.md

 II - Remain STS (Shoulder to Shoulder) at all times.
 Ask for permission before going AFK (Away From Keyboard).

-III - Follow all orders given to you by a Chairperson+ or Co-Host unless they ask you to break the rules.
+III - Follow all orders given to you by a Co-Host or Helper unless they ask you to break the rules.
 You must call me, my Co-Host, and Helpers by our ranks at all times.

 IV - If there is any problem, come to me, my Co-Host, my Helpers, or any other Chairperson+ for assistance.

 V - You must be respectful to everyone at all times.
-Not following this will result in removal from the training.
+Not following this will result in removal from this training.

 VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this training.
-Trolling or not using grammar will result in a strike or instant removal of this training.
+Any violation will result in a strike or instant removal from this training.

 This advanced training will consist of three sections- Questions, Room Clearing, and 1v1s.